 - Is your information unique?

 - Is your website, including your published posts, reader-friendly?

-You need to offer your readers value to rank high on search engines, among the top-10 search hits, number 1 position, or even position 0.
+Offer your readers value to rank high among the top 10 search hits on search engines.
 Get to know your target audience and the questions they ponder.
-Finding these targeted and unique keywords (meaning their burning questions) requires research – but that’s what we like doing anyway.
+Finding these targeted and unique keywords (meaning their burning questions) requires research – but that’s what we scientists like doing anyway.

 Readability is equally essential.
-What good is your content if nobody or a selected few understand your research’s or product’s value?
+What good is your content if nobody or a selected few understand the value of your research or product?
 So, ensure your content is explicit so your target audience can appreciate your new written material.
 And, guess what, you’re in luck: You’ll find several free applications, plugins, and websites that help you assess the readability of your content so you can disconnect your brain for a while, including Hemingway Editor and Yoast SEO.